edisonchee/slimbot/README.md

 slimbot.startPolling();
 ```

 Now go ahead and type a message to your bot in Telegram.
 It should reply you with 'Message received' in the chat.
+Check out all other events you can listen to in the [wiki](https://github.com/edisonchee/slimbot/wiki#events).

 ## How it works